 Dopamine is the chemical neurotransmitter that sends messages between the brain and nervous system.
 These messages help to stimulate and control body movements.
 Problems with dopamine levels can cause involuntary limb movements and muscle spasms.

 Anemia causes a reduction in red blood cells.
 This leads to a drop in the amount of available iron in the body.
-Iron deficiencies lead to dopamine deficiencies, which ultimately results in problems with restless arms.
+Iron deficiencies lead to dopamine deficiencies, which ultimately leads to problems with restless arms.

 Around 40% of all pregnant women will develop some form of restless limb syndrome, whether it affects their arms, their legs, or all of their limbs.
 The symptoms are most likely to set in during the third trimester.
 Doctors are unsure as to the connection between pregnancy and restless arms, but the good news is that symptoms almost always subside within a few days of giving birth.